 The true cafe Cubano is a shot of espresso mixed with a bit of demerara sugar beaten so vigorously that it creates a frothy, cream-like espumita, at the top of the cup.

-Some spots will just keep a warm kettle of coffee for that mid-day shot to get Cubans through the day so don’t expect a frothy top but no matter where you get it, it’s always sweet.
+Some spots will just keep a warm kettle of coffee for that mid-day shot to get Cubans through the day so don’t expect a frothy top but no matter where you get it, like a crema de vie, it’s always sweet.

 Why Do Cubans Care So Much About Coffee?